justaCasualCoder/Zoneminder-Install-Guide/README.md

 Currently the most stable distro to install on is : **Debian**

-If you would like a support for a Linux distro , create a issue and i will try to add support
+If you would like a support for a Linux distro , create a issue and i will try to add support!